jolivain/trusted-firmware-a/docs/components/cot-binding.rst

                 Value type: <string>

-                Definition: must be "arm, image-descriptors"
+                Definition: must be "arm, img-descs"

 - Image node
         Description: Describes image properties which will be used during